afiskon/programming-language-for-cats/README.md

 Roadmap:

 * Make sure PLFC runs not only on Linux;
-* Fix a problem of platfrom-dependent behaviour during commands execution;
+* Fix a problem of platform-dependent behaviour during commands execution;
 * Add generics;